 SaluSpa provides two filters with the purchase of the Fiji AirJet Hot Tub.
 You only use one filter at a time, but every few days, you need to remove the filter and cleanse it with hard running water.
 After a while, you’ll need to replace the filter completely.

-Beyond managing the hot tub’s ph levels with chemicals and cleaning the filter, there are times where you will have to empty out the hot tub.
+Beyond managing the hot tub’s pH levels with chemicals and cleaning the filter, there are times when you will have to empty out the hot tub.
 For instance, no matter what, you must replace the water a few times a year.
-I’ve also had to replace the water because too many leaves, twigs, or other green debris fell into the spa and I was unable to remove them by hand.
-Other times, it’s been too hot in the summer or gotten to freezing temperatures in the winter which has made removing the water and storing the hot tub necessary.
+I’ve also had to replace the water because too many leaves, twigs, or other green debris fell into the spa, and I was unable to remove them by hand.
+Other times, it’s been too hot in the summer or gotten to freezing temperatures in the winter, which has made removing the water and storing the hot tub necessary.

 No matter the case, it is not always an easy task to empty, deflate, and store a hot tub, especially if it is designed to fit more than four people.
 As a solo woman, I struggled with this aspect with the Helsinki and Hawaii Hot Tubs.
 They were simply too large for me to easily move around on my own, and that resulted in strained muscles and a few tears in the hot tub material that needed to be patched up.

-Saluspa Fiji Airjet Hot Tub: How does it compare?
+How does the Saluspa Fiji Airjet Hot Tub compare?

-As far as inflatable hot tubs go, I’ve tested the Bestway SaluSpa Helsinki airjet inflatable Hot Tub and the Betsway SaluSpa Hawaii Hot Tub.
+As far as inflatable hot tubs go, I’ve tested the Bestway SaluSpa Helsinki air-jet inflatable Hot Tub and the Bestway SaluSpa Hawaii Hot Tub.
 These two hot tubs are considerably larger than the SaluSpa Fiji AirJet Inflatable Hot Tub, meaning they can fit a lot more people.
-If you live with a partner or you live alone, the Fiji AirJet Hot Tub is the smarter way to go as it will be easier to manage in terms of maintenance.
+If you live with a partner or you live alone, the Fiji AirJet Hot Tub is the smarter way to go, as it will be easier to manage in terms of maintenance.